araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 # ST25DV04K

-This chip (ST25DV04K) can be used for showing an internal status of a home appliance to the user's smart phone.
+This chip (ST25DV04K) from STMicro can be used for showing an internal status of a home appliance to the user's smart phone.

 ## Typical operations (my guess)